 A brilliant, yet expensive, GPU for mining

-Until either Volta or Turing comes along to replace it, the Nvidia GTX remains and will remain one of the most powerful graphics cards available in 2018.
-However, as good as it is a gaming GPU, it’s also an excellent mining GPU, but there are a few issues that stop it from ascending to the top of this list.
-For instance, it’s an extremely expensive GPU, and it draws more power compared to its competition.
-This means you’ll be getting less of a return on your investment, and it’ll take a while longer to cover your costs.
-However, if you don’t mind spending the extra cash for this GPU, (or if you want to game with the best graphics card around), then you’ll be happy with the results, as if you do a bit of tweaking you can reach a hash rate of 32 mh/s.
+Until either Volta or Turing comes along to replace it, the Nvidia GTX remains and will remain as one of the most powerful graphics cards available in 2018.
+However, as good as it is a gaming GPU and also an excellent mining one, there are a few limitations that prevent it from taking over the top spot on the list.
+For instance, it’s an extremely expensive GPU, and it also draws more power than its competition.
+This means you’ll be getting less of a return on your investment, and it’ll take some time to cover your costs.
+However, if you don’t mind shelling out the extra cash for this GPU, (or if you want to game with the best graphics card around), then you’ll be happy with its performance since if you do a bit of tweaking, you can reach a hash rate of 32 mh/s.

 Nvidia GTX 1070 Ti